williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 [Intersection over Union](https://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection)

 ## Data
 We have 10K street scene images with correponding labels as training data.
 The image dimension is  128×128×3 , and the labels include the semantic class and the bounding box corresponding to each object in the image.
-Note that a small portion of these ground-truth labels are not a little bit noisy and the quantity of the training set is not very large, so I cannot learn a super robust object detector.
+Note that a small portion of these ground-truth labels are not a little bit noisy and the quantity of the training set is not very large, so we cannot learn a super robust object detector.

 ## Preprocessing
 For each image, I convert the provided labels into the $8 \times 8 \times 8$ ground truth matrix, which has the same dimension as the output of YOLO detection network.
 The instructions of this conversion is as follows: